luxas/kube-rebac-authorizer/README.md

 - Declarative CustomResourceDefinition Policy API
 - ABAC constraints (upcoming feature in OpenFGA)
 - Investigate synergies with kcp
+- Preventing Privilege Escalation
+  - For example, when a user adds a resource with links to other objects => a user should not be able to _get access_ to a `Secret` just by adding something it already has access to (e.g. an `Ingress`) with a link to that `Secret`
+  - This can be implemented with an admission controller
+- Related to Privilege Escalation, enforcing immutability of some inter-object links.
+  - This is to avoid mutating the authorization state when it should not be possible.
+For example, a Pod should probably not be able to change its Secret and Node references while running, but a new Pod should be created if such mutations are needed.
+  - This can be implemented with an admission controller
+- Add information on how to generate CA, server and client certificates for the demo
+- Add information on improvements to contribute upstream
 - And much more

 ## Request for Feedback!